great-expectations/great_expectations/docs/guides/connecting_to_your_data/how_to_configure_a_dataconnector_to_introspect_and_partition_a_file_system_or_blob_store.md

 The file based data introspection and partitioning mechanisms in Great Expectations are useful for:
 - Exploring the types, subdirectory location, and filepath naming structures of the files in your dataset, and
-- Organizing the discovered files into data assets according to the identified structures.
+- Organizing the discovered files into `Data Assets` according to the identified structures.

 Partitioning enables you to select the desired subsets of your dataset for [Validation](/docs/reference/validation).